 - 1. The insurance company paid out for the damaged property caused by a fire. - 2.
-My father bought a big TV at a large expense. - 3.
+The company has to cut down the expenses in some office supplies. - 3.
 Each department in the company shared 50% of the budget for the employees' training. - 4.
 A quarterly meeting is done to update the developments of the company within the three months. - 5.
 Bankruptcy is an unforeseeable event in any business.

 - A: Do you have any insurance? - B: Not yet.
 I will have it in July.
 I got health insurance for my family.
 How about you? - A: I still haven't decided yet.
-I think it is an added expense to the budget. - B: It's true but it's actually very practical especially when you have unforeseeable events such as serious illnesses.
+I think it is an added expense to the budget. - B: It's true but it's actually very practical especially when you have unforeseeable events such as serious illness.
 If you're insured, you will have no worries. - A: How do you pay for it? - B: Usually you can pay it monthly or quarterly.
 If you're interested, I can refer you to my insurance company.
 It opens at 9 in the morning and closes at 4 in the afternoon.
-No lunch break. - A: What about on weekends? - B: I think they are closed on Saturdays and Sundays.
+No lunch break. - A: What about on the weekends? - B: I think they are closed on Saturdays and Sundays.

-- 1. Does speaker A have an insurance? - 2.
+- 1. Does speaker A have insurance? - 2.
 When will speaker B get his insurance? - 3.
 Is speaker B's insurance company open on weekends? - 4.
-Who do you think the speakers are? friends? colleagues?
+Who do you think the speakers are?
+Friends?
+Colleagues?